 The Royal Ontario Museum

 Perhaps Canada’s most famous museum, The Royal Ontario Museum is the pinnacle of ancient collections in the country.
-Established in April of 1912, The Royal Ontario Museum quickly became a partner of the University Of Toronto, with the museum currently calling the university a neighbour.
+Established in April of 1912, The Royal Ontario Museum became a partner of the University Of Toronto.
 The museum itself is built from the underground up to be a history experience.
 Museum Station sits in the basement of their facility and sits on the main downtown line of Toronto’s TTC subway.
 This station itself is designed with ancient civilizations in mind with pillars decorated in the style of various civilizations.
 Inside, the museum features one of the most unique fossil collections in the world, with specimens ranging from prehistoric times to near-modern mammals.
 Additionally, the museum features a multitude of collections that capture the evolution of human beings as cultures and animals.

 Trinity Bellwoods Park